-As a Continuous Improvement (CI) coach I help smart professionals rise and stay above competition.
-To be specific, I coach clients on building CI processes that promote vertical progress and reduce their daily mistakes.
+As a Continuous Improvement (CI) coach, I help smart professionals rise and stay above competition.
+To be specific, I coach clients on building CI processes that promote vertical progress and reduce daily mistakes.

 I can almost hear you thinking, “What daily mistakes?”
 Don’t stop reading now.

 But there’s one problem.
-More often than not, daily mistakes ruin smart professionals’ chance of rising above the ruthless competition in the job market, imprisoning them in a boring job forever.
+More often than not, daily mistakes ruin smart professionals’ chance of rising above ruthless competition in the job market; imprisoning them in a boring job forever.

 The most harmful daily mistake I fix is the following:

 Most smart professionals do not know how to allocate and spend their personal energy.
-As a result, they have no portfolio—no artifacts to show for their years of experience.
+Thus, they have no major results—no portfolio—to show for their years of experience.

-In other words, they ”wore him down physically until it affects his mind.
-The physical fatigue led to mental fatigue, resulting in sloppy decisions”, added Kevin O’Connor.
+They ”wore him down physically until it affects his mind.
+The physical fatigue led to mental fatigue, resulting in sloppy decisions,” added Kevin O’Connor.

-One more example.
-Coach Bill Belichick of the New England Patriots is a master at making his opponents misspend their energy.
+Coach Bill Belichick of the New England Patriots is a master at making his opponents waste their energy.
 That’s why he is the greatest coach in the history of the NFL, with 8 Super Bowl rings on his trophy shelf.

-Oprah Winfrey defined it this way, “Energy is the essence of life.
+Oprah Winfrey said,“Energy is the essence of life.
 Every day you decide how you’re going to use it by knowing what you want and what it takes to reach that goal, and by maintaining focus.”

 Why protecting personal energy?